Endura

 Plate Loaded Leg Curl Strength Standards Calculator

-For Plate Loaded Leg Curl, Novice starts at 0.28x bodyweight for men and 0.20x for women, while Elite starts at 0.90x bodyweight for men and 0.70x for women.
+Under strict Plate Loaded Leg Curl strength standards, Novice starts around 0.28x bodyweight for men and 0.20x for women, while Elite starts around 0.90x for men and 0.70x for women.

 Understanding Your Plate Loaded Leg Curl Strength Score